 What We’re Doing

 In 2016, we launched a collaborative campaign with provincial partners to investigate the barriers facing children with disabilities and their families and advance solutions.
-In additional to Inclusion BC members, our key partners include the BC Association for Child Development & Intervention, the Family Support Institute of BC and First Call.
+Our key partners include:

 In 2019, Inclusion BC secured a 3-year Vancouver Foundation grant that has allowed us to aim higher, broadening our work and partnerships to collaboratively drive long-term, transformative systemic change to achieve true inclusion in BC’s system of supports for children, youth and family caregivers.